CSBSJU/CSCI-239/assignments/introduction-to-haskell-prelab.md

 Prelude>
 ```

-Complete the [pre-lab]() exercise for this lab before continuing below.
-If you
-have not already done so, open the file `SampleCode.lhs` in a text editor such
-as gedit, and run ghci in a terminal, changing to the `IntroductionToHaskell`
-directory if necessary.

 ## Part 1: Using the *ghci* program

 Type `:?` at the *ghci* prompt.
 You get a list of the *ghci* system commands,